TEAMMATES/teammates/devdocs/design.md

 + Validating data inside entities before creating/updating them, to ensure they are in a valid state.
 + Hiding the complexities of datastore from the `Logic` component.
 All GQL queries are to be contained inside the `Storage` component.
 + Protecting persitable objects: Classes in the `storage::entity` package are not visible outside this component to prevent accidental modification to the entity's attributes (Since these classes have been marked as 'persistence capable', and changes to their attributes are automatically persisted to the datastore by default).
-Instead, a corresponding non-persistent [data transfer object](http://en.wikipedia.org/wiki/Data_transfer_object) named *`Attributes` (e.g., `CourseAttributes` is the data transfer object for `Course` entities) object is returned, where values can be modified easily without any impact on the persistent data copy.
+Instead, a corresponding non-persistent [data transfer object](http://en.wikipedia.org/wiki/Data_transfer_object) named `*Attributes` (e.g., `CourseAttributes` is the data transfer object for `Course` entities) object is returned, where values can be modified easily without any impact on the persistent data copy.
 These datatransfer classes are in `common::datatransfer` package explained later.
 Note: This decision was taken before GAE started supporting [the ability to 'detach' entities](https://cloud.google.com/appengine/docs/java/datastore/jdo/creatinggettinganddeletingdata) to prevent accidental modifications to persistable data.
 The decision to use data transfer objects is to be reconsidered in the future.

-The `Storage` component will not perform any cascade delete/create operations.Cascade logic is currently handled by the `Logic` component.
+The `Storage` component will not perform any cascade delete/create operations.
+Cascade logic is currently handled by the `Logic` component.

 Note that the navigability of the association links between entity objects appear to be in the reverse direction of what we see in a normal OOP design.
 This is because we want to keep the data scheme flexible so that new entity types can be added later with minimal modifications to existing elements.